Antoniorios17/dating-application-python/README.md

 1. Run the Python script:

-Follow the prompts:
+- Follow the prompts:
-Enter your name and your date's name.
+- Enter your name and your date's name.
-Set your budget.
+- Set your budget.
-Select items from the menu.
+- Select items from the menu.
-Decide if you want to order more or end the date.
+- Decide if you want to order more or end the date.

+## Features

+- Randomly generated food menu from the Punk API.
+- Budget tracking.
+- Wellness tracking for your date.